Richard Farmer (director): Commercials & Music Videos

 Richard Farmer is best known for his commercials and music videos.
-In 2002, Farmer started directing as half of the directing team, HAPPY.
+In 2002, Farmer started directing as half of the directing team, HAPPY alongside Guy Shelmerdine.
 During his time with HAPPY, Farmer directed spots for such clients as BMW's Mini Cooper, IKEA, Coca-Cola, Sprite, Virgin Mobile, PlayStation, Bacardi, Skittles, Egg, Wrigley's, Brawny, Bud Light, and Nike/Foot Locker, as well as music videos for Adam Freeland, David Gray and Gnarls Barkley.

 In 2009, Farmer signed with Los Angeles-based production company, Green Dot Films, and has created commercials with Tiger Woods, Derek Jeter and Michael Strahan for Gillette and Subway, respectively.
 Other clients include Trivial Pursuit, Sprite, and the Fuse Network.

 Farmer has recently added still photography to his repertoire.
 He completed a short photo-documentary and two music videos for Adam Freeland.

 Farmer is currently represented by Green Dot Films and Imported Artists in Canada.

 Awards & Controversy

 From 2002 to 2006, HAPPY was ranked in Creativity Magazine's Top 25 Directors.

 Farmer’s work with HAPPY won two categories in the 2008 MTV Video Music Awards for Best Choreography and Best Art Direction for Gnarls Barkley’s "Run", even though the video was originally banned due to the use of a controversial visual effect.
 The video was based upon a fictitious dance show called City Vibin' and featured Justin Timberlake performing dance moves from Farmer's favorite 90s music videos.

-In 2003, their commercial for Wrigley's X-cite brand gum received more than 700 complaints, according to Britain's Independent Television Commission (ITC), the most the ITC had seen in its 13-year history.
+In 2003, their Dog Breath commercial for Wrigley's X-cite brand gum received more than 700 complaints, according to Britain's Independent Television Commission (ITC), the most the ITC had seen in its 13-year history.
 The commercial ended up being the most talked about commercial for the first half of 2003.

 Later that same year, Happy's commercial for Gillette showing a man running from an office that is about to be demolished by a wrecking ball has been banned after 159 viewers complained that it was reminiscent of the terrorist attacks on the World Trade Center.
 Britain's ITC claimed the ad appeared close to the second anniversary of the 9/11.

 In 2007, the British retailer, MFI, removed Happy's commercial which featured a woman noticing that the toilet seat had been left up.
 She shouts for her husband to come into the bathroom and when comes in she slaps him on the cheek.